I am an

 Research Interests

-I am interested in learning, robotics and computer vision.
-My ambition is to bring the dream of cybernetics closer to reality and enable Embodied Intelligence.
-The ability to perceive and control the environment, with cognition acting as the glue in between, is the hallmark of intelligent beings; the interplay between these three is the core of my research.
-My group conducts quite multi-disciplinary research along these lines.
-We study ideas from statistical physics, optimization, computer vision, and robotics.
+My research group is interested in learning and robotics.
+We conduct quite multi-disciplinary research along these lines.
+We study ideas from physics, information theory and neuroscience in addition to more classical perspectives on these problems from learning theory, computer vision and control theory.
 The work is sometimes very theoretical or very empirical, but more often, it is something in between.
 So everyone, from engineers and computer scientists to mathematicians and physicists will find something interesting to study in our group.

 Research and Teaching Statements A synopsis of my recent research and teaching efforts.
 You can also read a slightly dated research statement from 2017 to see how these ideas have matured.
 An aspirational blogpost that stems from some recent work is here.